Colorado State Trustlands, Wildlife Areas and Fish Units

 - Youths under 16 must be accompanied by a mentor who is at least 18 or older and who has complied with the hunter education requirements.

 - State Trust Lands are closed from 1/2 hour after sunset to 1/2 hour before sunrise.

 - A Colorado Wildlife Habitat Stamp is required of everyone 19-64 years old who purchases hunting or fishing licenses.
-The stamp is $5 and is added to each of the first 2 licenses you buy in any calendar year.
 That Habitat Stamp allows you access to all State Trust Lands leased by CDOW and to all State Wildlife Areas.

-- People aged 19-64 who visit State Trust Lands or State Wildlife Areas without buying a hunting or fishing license must pay $10.25 (per calendar year) for the privilege.
+- People aged 19-64 who visit State Trust Lands or State Wildlife Areas without buying a hunting or fishing license must pay a fee (per calendar year) for the privilege.

 - For $200 anyone can buy a Lifetime Habitat Stamp.